kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 That prevents a class of brittle fixes.
 Again, this is operational knowledge rather than API documentation.

-## Kora’s Compiler Feedback Fits Naturally Into the Skill
+## Kora’s Compiler Feedback Fits Naturally Into the Skill { #kora-s-compiler-feedback }

 The current Kora architecture already treats compiler diagnostics as a primary feedback surface.
 A Skill can teach the agent to trust that surface.